 Laser Gum Surgery & Laser Disinfection

 Laser Periodontal Therapy and Laser Gum Treatment allows a high tech approach to the treatment of gum disease.
 If you have been told that you need gum surgery or you have periodontal disease, laser dentistry replaces cutting of the gum tissue with a scalpel and does not require stitches.
-This means an easy recovery with minimal bleeding, which preserves gum tissue, reduces root exposure and sensitivity, and is reasonably priced as compared to traditional gum surgery.
+This means an easy recovery with minimal bleeding, which preserves gum tissue, reduces root exposure and sensitivity, and it is reasonably priced as compared to traditional gum surgery.

 Watch this educational video to learn all about the Laser gum surgery: